salilab/imp/modules/base/README.md

 - output to a C++ stream or printed in python
 - meaningfully put into python dictionaries or C++ hash maps

+# Google Perf Tools # {#perf}

+The google perf tools can be used for cpu and memory profiling of IMP.
+They can be controlled from the command line in many IMP executables.

 # Info

 _Author(s)_: Daniel Russel